 Street activities and special presentations that pay tribute to fashion and design.

-Catwalks in the street, thumping beats, champagne flutes and stilettos left and right – the annual Fashion and Design Festival can be a dizzying affair!
-And since we want you to get the very most out of all your Montréal experiences, find below your complete guide to the summer’s most glamorous experience.
+Catwalks in the street, thumping beats, champagne flutes and stilettos left and right – the annual Fashion & Design Festival can be a dizzying affair!
+And since we want you to get the very most out of all your Montréal experiences, we’ve cooked up your complete guide to the summer’s most glamorous experience.

 What you’re getting into

 Like any other large-scale festival, there are a few essentials: First of all, your finery.
-With crowd this fabulous, brimming with designers, trendsetters and models, you want to decked out in your coolest garb!
+With crowds this fabulous, brimming with local designers, fashion mavens and models, you’ll want to decked out in your coolest garb.
 Get creative and have fun, and keep in mind 6-inch heels may be oh-so-glamour, but you could be standing and strutting around for hours.
-(I’d save them for the Stiletto Race.)
-Since it’s outdoors, sunscreen is highly recommended, not to mention a reusable water bottle to keep hydrated (but not one made of glass or aluminum, which might be confiscated).
+(I’d save them for the Bingo & High Heels night on August 19 at the festival’s satellite location, the Montréal Casino.)
+Since most of the festival’s daytime activities happen outdoors, sunscreen is highly recommended, not to mention a reusable water bottle to keep hydrated (but not one made of glass or aluminum, which aren’t allowed on the site).

 What not to bring

-There are a few prohibited items that won’t be allowed on site: Any alcoholic beverages (there are cool spots onsite, plus you’ll be right downtown surrounded by bars and restaurants, should the mood strike) and glass and aluminum containers.
+There are a few prohibited items that won’t be allowed on site: Any alcoholic beverages (there are plenty of pop-up bars onsite, plus you’ll be right downtown surrounded by bars and restaurants, should the mood strike) and glass and aluminum containers.
 Also all pets (except service dogs), even cute accessory dogs, as well as folding and portable chairs, bicycles, skateboards and roller skates.

-To get to the festival: You’ll find several payable parking lots around the site, including Place des Arts, Complexe Desjardins and Université du Québec à Montréal.
+To get to the festival: You’ll find several payable parking lots around the main Quartier des Spectacles site, including Place des Arts, Complexe Desjardins and Université du Québec à Montréal.
 Holders of a disabled parking permit will have access to reserved spaces in the parking garage at Place des Arts.
 Everyone’s best bet is to come by public transport though, especially considering the road closures.
-The nearest metro stations are Place-des-Arts and Place-d’Armes.
+The nearest metro stations are Place-des-Arts and St-Laurent.

-All that primping gave you the munchies (or the thirsties)?
-Don’t miss a conglomeration of Montréal food trucks onsite every day, from Wednesday to Saturday –plus during the Lunch Beat dance fest on Friday, August 21!
-You’ll also find VitaminWater and beer kiosks all over the site.
-Beyond that, Montréal offers an incredible wealth of food and drink options in the blocks that surround the site, with diverse eateries downtown, in Chinatown, on St-Laurent Boulevard and Old Montréal an easy walk away.
+All that primping got ya hungry?
+Don’t miss some of the best of Montréal food trucks onsite every day!
+You’ll also find beer tents and beverage counters all over the site.
+Beyond that, Montréal offers an incredible wealth of food and drink options in the blocks that surround the site, with diverse eateries downtown, in Old Montréal and on the Plateau that are an easy walk or taxi ride away.

 If you lose something, don’t panic: Head for the information booth, or contact one of the clearly marked employees that will guide you to the right place.
 You can contact 514-876-1499 or email email@example.com for help.